opencast/opencast/docs/guides/admin/docs/installation/example-installation.md

 ------------
 * For serving the Opencast data to the outside world you will need to provide valid TLS/SSL certificate for each of your nodes.
 This will be relevant when configuring nginx in the later steps.

+* Make sure that your firewall configuration allows network communication within the cluster and communication via HTTP(S) from the outside world

-* In order to be able to install Opensearch and Opencast from the official Opencast repository you need to make sure that the repository is added and activated for your system.
+* In order to be able to install OpenSearch and Opencast from the official Opencast repository you need to make sure that the repository is added and activated for your system.
 On each node:

   * Ensure https repositories are supported: